GuizzyQC/FeedSummarizer/README.md

 OPENAI_API_ENFORCE_MODEL: Choose "y" or "n" to define whether you want the software to force the API endpoint to use another model than is currently running on it, useful for text-generation-webui which exposes multiple possible models.
 Defaults to "n".

-OPENAI_API_SUMMARIZER: Sets the model used by your endpoint of you set y to OPENAI_API_ENFORCE_MODEL, useful for text-generation-webui which exposes multiple possible models.
+OPENAI_API_SUMMARIZER: Sets the model used by your endpoint provided you are enforcing the model with OPENAI_API_ENFORCE_MODEL, useful for text-generation-webui which exposes multiple possible models.

 OPENAI_API_PRESET: Sets the preset used by your endpoint, provided you are enforcing the model.
 Useful for text-generation-webui which exposes multiple possible presets.
 Defaults to "Divine Intellect"